Why College Alcoholism Is No Laughing Matter

 6. Financial problems

-Beyond the fact that purchasing alcohol, in and of itself, can become very costly if you drink frequently, you also have to take into account the potential financial consequences of alcohol-related academic problems.
-Retaking courses or pushing your graduation ahead to a later date than intended could cost you many thousands of extra dollars.
-Plus, some research suggests that the average college binge drinker has about 10 percent lower odds of getting a job after graduation.6
+Beyond the fact that purchasing alcohol can become very costly if you drink frequently, you also have to consider the potential financial consequences of alcohol-related academic problems.
+Retaking courses or pushing your graduation ahead to a later date than intended could cost you thousands of extra dollars.
+Some research suggests the average college binge drinker has about 10 percent lower odds of getting a job after graduation.

 7. Mental health problems

 Frequent binge drinking can greatly increase your risk of developing anxiety, depression, or other mental health disorders.
 And many students feel a lot of shame and guilt after episodes of heavy drinking, which can lead to substantially lower self-esteem.
 Binge drinkers are also at greater risk of intentionally harming themselves or committing suicide.

 Most alcoholic beverages contain a lot of calories.
 Alcohol also makes some people want to eat more food than they otherwise would.
 And when alcohol is in your system, the fat already in your body is harder to burn.
 So, depending on how much you exercise and how many calories you consume from other sources, you could have difficulty trimming down or maintaining your ideal weight.
 Plus, even occasional binge drinking can lead to a larger midsection.

 Heavy drinking is linked to a higher risk of developing dangerous medical conditions.
 For example, it can lead to high blood pressure, heart disease, liver damage, kidney disease, pancreatic inflammation, brain disorders like dementia, and certain types of arthritis and cancer.
 It can also be extremely risky to drink a lot of alcohol while consuming other drugs, including prescription medications.